Breaking your work into manageable chunks can help you have a successful year. Our checklist of tasks can make it easier.

 • Preside over the first PTO meeting of the year.
 (It’s usually the best-attended.)

-• Intentionally reach out to new families at your school.
+• Make an effort to reach out to new families at your school.

 • Host a committee chair orientation.
 Set common expectations, review best practices, and get to know one another.